Esri/arcgis-maps-sdk-javascript-samples-beta/packages/coding-components/templates/arcade-editor/react/README.md

 ### Install dependencies

-Installs any package that the Arcade Editor depends on.
+Installs any package that the Arcade editor depends on.

 ```
 yarn install